 Think of your equity as the money you would have left over if you sold your home, and repaid your home loan.

-People who have little equity in their property when they reach retirement age, may be forced to either downsize their home or continue working to repay the debt.
+People who have little equity in their property when they reach retirement age may be forced to either downsize or continue working to repay the debt.
 So, you should aim to make optimum use of your equity and also be in a position to repay your home loan before you retire.

-The funds released can then be used for any worthwhile purpose including renovating your home, investing in property or consolidating debts.
+The funds released can then be used for any worthwhile purpose, including renovating your home, investing in property or consolidating debts.